Westboro Baptist Church: Supreme Court case

 On September 24, 2009, a federal appeals court reversed the lower court's award.
 It found the picket near the funeral was protected speech because it involved "matters of public concern, including the issues of homosexuals in the military, the sex-abuse scandal within the Catholic Church, and the political and moral conduct of the United States and its citizens", and did not violate the privacy of the service member's family.
 On March 30, 2010, the appeals court ordered Snyder to pay WBC's court costs of over $16,000, a move Snyder's attorneys referred to as "adding insult to injury".

 On March 8, 2010, the Supreme Court granted certiorari in Snyder v.
 Phelps.
 On May 28, Senate Majority Leader Harry Reid and 42 other senators filed an amicus brief in support of Snyder.
 On June 1, Kansas Attorney General Stephen Six filed a separate brief supporting Snyder which was joined by the Attorneys General of 47 other states and the District of Columbia.
 Several news and civil rights organizations filed amicus briefs in support of Phelps.
 The Supreme Court ruled in favor of Phelps on March 2, 2011.
 Chief Justice John Roberts wrote of the 8–1 decision: "What Westboro said, in the whole context of how and where it chose to say it, is entitled to 'special protection' under the First Amendment and that protection cannot be overcome by a jury finding that the picketing was outrageous."
-Justice Samuel Alito, the lone dissenter, said Snyder wanted only to "bury his son in peace" and "Our profound national commitment to free and open debate is not a license for the vicious verbal assault that occurred in this case".